amarula/chatgpt-code-review-gerrit-plugin/README.md

    `[plugin "chatgpt-code-review-gerrit-plugin"]`:

-- `gptToken`: AI token.
+- `aiToken`: AI token.
 - `gerritUserName`: Gerrit username of AI user.
 - `globalEnable`: Default value is false.
 The plugin will only review specified repositories.
 If set to true, the plugin will by default review all pull requests.

-  For enhanced security, consider storing sensitive information like gptToken in a secure location or file.
+  For enhanced security, consider storing sensitive information like aiToken in a secure location or file.
 Detailed instructions on how to do this will be provided later in this document.

 4. **Verify:** After restarting Gerrit, you can see the following information in Gerrit's logs: